 Mycorrhizal fungi are soil fungi.
-While we might find their mycelium beneath fallen logs, or indeed in piles of leaves or wood twigs and chips, to be sure you obtain your mycorrhiza you need to look for specific types of plants and geographic locations that might have these symbiotic fungi.
+While we might find their mycelium beneath fallen logs, or indeed in piles of leaves or wood twigs and chips, to be sure you obtain your mycorrhizal, you need to look for specific types of plants and geographic locations that might have these symbiotic fungi.

 For your AM, the ones for your fruit trees, there’s no better place to go and find your appropriate inoculum than healthy fruit trees in a wild setting.
 If you can’t find a wild fruit tree, a forest-edge ecosystem with berries, goldenrod, meadowsweet, and the like will feature a diverse mix of suitable fungi.

-Unlike AM fungi, most EM fungi, the ones for your nut trees, reproduce sexually, via fruiting bodies: mushrooms, puffballs, and truffles, making them easier to spot and obtain the spores and wild spawn.
+Unlike AM fungi, most EM fungi, the ones for your nut trees, reproduce sexually via fruiting bodies: mushrooms, puffballs, and truffles, making them easier to spot and obtain the spores and wild spawn.

-To find your sources of ectomycorrhizal fungi, look for a healthy stand of big old hardwood or conifer trees, think deciduous if your nut trees will shed leaves, and think coniferous if your nut trees are evergreen.
-If the mushroom conditions are right you’ll probably find fruiting mushrooms there.
+To find your sources of ectomycorrhizal fungi, look for a healthy stand of big old hardwood or conifer trees.
+Think deciduous if your nut trees will shed leaves, and think coniferous if your nut trees are evergreen.
+If the mushroom conditions are right, you’ll probably find fruiting mushrooms there.
 If not, then simply scraping the ground, again some 4 inches (10 cm) deep, will provide you with hyphae fragments.

-All right, with that, you’re ready to start bringing fungi to your future food forest site…
+With that, you’re ready to start bringing fungi to your future food forest site…

 Step 3.
-Introduce the saprophytic fungi to your land to kick-start the fungal activity and soil creation process
+Introduce the saprophytic fungi to your land to kick-start the fungal activity and soil-creation process

-By bringing this decomposing wood (logs and branches) that’s infused with wild spawn and fruiting mushrooms onto the site, you’re actually inoculating your site with decomposing fungi and starting to rejuvenate your land.
+By bringing this decomposing wood (logs and branches) that’s infused with wild spawn and fruiting mushrooms onto the site, you’re inoculating your site with decomposing fungi and starting to rejuvenate your land.

 You see, in forested land, after catastrophes strike, the saprophytes (the decomposing fungi) lead the way toward renewal by supporting the construction of complex life-supporting soils.
 These fungi decompose and recycle dead wood, building humus and freeing up nutrients locked in the wood, making them available to the rest of the soil food web – bacteria, protozoa, insects, plants, animals, and mycorrhizal fungi.

 Saprophytic fungi growing in the wild are some of the easiest to recognize and transplant.
-The only problem is acquiring enough of the woody debris that’s infused with mycelium.
+The only problem is acquiring enough of the woody debris infused with mycelium.
 Obviously, there is a lot of debris in the woods, but you’ll need piles of the stuff.

-What I do is, every time I’m the forest gathering my firewood, I make a huge pile of leftover branches, cut through the pile multiple times with my chainsaw to make them smaller, more digestible and quicker to decompose, and then leave them there on the floor to become ‘infected’ with fungi for at least 2 years.
+What I do is every time I’m in the forest gathering my firewood, I make a huge pile of leftover branches, cut through the pile multiple times with my chainsaw to make them smaller, more digestible, and quicker to decompose, and then leave them there on the floor to become ‘infected’ with fungi for at least 2 years.
 After a while, the pile will decompose, the branches will start to crumble, and you’ll obtain your perfect inoculant filled with saprophytic and even mycorrhizal fungi.

 Once you have the mycelium of the saprophytic fungi on your site, it’s all about giving it a new, friendly environment – something I’ll discuss in greater detail in Step 6.
 Before that, however, let’s introduce mycorrhizal fungi and the rest of the forest flora and fauna.